Worpakat/nextauthjs-example/README.md

 npm install
 ```
 ### .env.local
+  First create a file called '.env.local' at the projects root directory.
+And add following attributes to it as explained below.
 - **MONGODB_URL:** MongoDB used at app.
 Your connection URL to MongoDB store.
 - **NEXTAUTH_URL:** App's main URL.
 At development it is [http://localhost:3000](http://localhost:3000)
 - **NEXTAUTH_SECRET:** This is a random string at base64 format.
 You can use openssl.
 First you need to install openssl.
 And run bottom command at cmd for generating the random string.